Instant-Meal-Generator/Agreement/agreement.md

 This Project consists of Cedric Vallieu, David Stokes.

 Problem Domain
-Food Recept generator MVP: Having trouble picking what you want to eat tonight Will pick entree, sides, and drinks for you.
+Food Recipe generator MVP: Having trouble picking what you want to eat tonight Will pick entree, sides, and drinks for you.

 What are the key strengths of each person on the team?
 Cedric - Pitching, Demo, Dom Manipulation, Object Constuctors, David - HTML, Communications.